House ballot referral for universal health care raises more questions

-The proposal heads to the Senate and if passed, would stand on the November general election ballot.
+The proposal is headed to the Senate.
+If passed, it would stand on the November general election ballot.
 All 35 Democrats in the House voted for the measure, while the 25 Republicans opposed it.

 Rep. Mitch Greenlick, D-Portland, the bill's chief sponsor, said in light of federal efforts to overturn the Affordable Care Act, it is important for Oregon voters to weigh in on whether they want health care to be accessible to everyone.

 The practical impact of creating such a right is open to debate.